vinb7/pulsed_laser_intensity_stabilization/README.md

 <img src ="https://github.com/vinb7/pulsed_laser_intensity_stabilization/blob/main/results/Screen Shot 2023-06-09 at 8.40.23 AM.png" width = "1000">

-In contrast to the stabilization feedback loop's ability to maintain a consistent precision over time, we observe a drift in the precision of the raw signal's intensity.
-Specifically, the relative error of the raw signal increased from 1.2% to 3.2% over the duration of the experiment.
-This finding suggests that without the stabilization feedback loop, the precision of the raw signal deteriorates over time.
+In contrast to the stabilization feedback loop's ability to maintain a consistent precision over time, we observe a drift in the raw signal's intensity.
+The relative error, which is a measure of how spread out the power has been, of the raw signal increased from 1.2% to 3.2% over the duration of the experiment, which suggests a drift in the laser  intensity.
+Putting this raw signal data against with the stabilized signal data, we confirm that there has been fluctuations and our stabilization successfully suppressed them.

 ## Simulating Practical Fluctuations
 Our testing laser does not drift significantly over long time, therefore, to show the effect of our stabilization, we placed a variable filter in front of the laser which blocked a portion of light depending on how much it is rotated.
 Below are two situations which could happen in practice. <br />